SoftwareAG/cumulocity-remote-access-local-proxy/docs/cli/C8YLP_CONNECT_SSH.md

-                                  to the env-file if a file is being used [env var: C8YLP_STORE_TOKEN] -d, --disable-prompts           [env var: C8YLP_DISABLE_PROMPTS] --ssh-user TEXT                 SSH username which is configured on the device  [env var: C8YLP_SSH_USER; required] -h, --help                      Show this message and exit.
+                                  to the env-file if a file is being used [env var: C8YLP_STORE_TOKEN] -d, --disable-prompts           [env var: C8YLP_DISABLE_PROMPTS] --socket-path TEXT              Unix Only: Unix Socket Path which should be opened  [env var: C8YLP_SOCKET_PATH] --ssh-user TEXT                 SSH username which is configured on the device  [env var: C8YLP_SSH_USER; required] -h, --help                      Show this message and exit.